North American Airlines Group: Profits

 North American was highly profitable by comparison with CAB-regulated airlines.
 In 1951, North American made operating profit of $1.16 million on operating revenues of $6.69 million.
 In 1955, sales were $15.50 million, operating profits of $1.16 million.
 By contrast, small trunk carrier Northeast Airlines had 1955 operating profits of $148,000 on revenues of $10.12 million, achieving a breakeven result only after receiving 15% of revenues as government subsidy.
 It was also rewarding for the partners; for the period 1951 through October 1953, they had drawn (i.e. dividended) $2.4 million between them (over $24 million in 2024 dollars).
 Each partner drew another $213,000 in 1954 and 1955, along with a salary of $2,000 per month.

 A 1954 study by the Air Transport Association, the scheduled airline trade group (today known as Airlines for America), noted that the North American Group's revenue per airplane mile exceeded that of the trunk carriers (the domestic mainline scheduled airlines), which it attributed to North American running its aircraft at high load factors (87.8% vs 64.5% for the trunks).
 As discussed in Innovation North American's aircraft also had many more seats.
 But profits also reflected the CAB's then fare policy.
 The CAB set fares nationally for all scheduled carriers under its control at a constant amount per mile, regardless of distance (see nearby graph).
 This ignored underlying economics, that the cost per mile is higher for a short flight than long-flight (since many costs for a flight are independent of length).
 This meant CAB fares for long-haul flights were overly remunerative (but the CAB forced airlines to fly both long and short flights, essentially subsidizing shorter flights with the longer).
-North American could undercut CAB fares and still make money, something critics described as "cream-skimmming."
+North American could undercut CAB fares and still make money, something critics described as "cream-skimming."